bjackman/bjackman.github.io/content/posts/yx-problem.md

 There isn't really any easy solution to this dilemma.
-You and Schlörbert phrased their question the same way, Æthelred didn't have the information to infer that you're a Senior GRUNDUS Ingeniator with seven Cycles of experience under your belt.
+You and Schlörbert phrased their question the same way, Æthelred didn't have the information to infer that you're a decorated GRUNDUS Ingeniator with seven Cycles of experience under your belt.
 But maybe if you helped him out, and he wasn't such a dick about it, this would have gone better: